rails/rails/guides/source/active_record_migrations.md

 executed successfully, or none of them are, preventing the database from being left in an inconsistent state if an error occurs during the transaction.

-If the database does not support transactions with statements that change the schema, then when a migration fails, the parts of it that have succeeded will not be rolled back.
+If the database does not support DDL transactions with statements that change the schema, then when a migration fails, the parts of it that have succeeded will not be rolled back.
 You will have to rollback the changes manually.